djwrisley/RLAC/_pages/scheduleS26.md

 ## Spring 2026 Course Schedule

-This schedule is organized by week and assignments.
+This schedule is organized by week.
 Reading and assignment details will be posted on the course site as we progress through the semester.
-All dates are subject to change at the instructor's discretion.
+All material is subject to change at the instructor's discretion based on our progress in the course.

 Materials:

 The course learning materials are composed of numerous online articles & tutorials, interdisciplinary writing from the web, videos, digital projects in addition to traditional academic readings.  **There will be no books for purchase.**  Students will have access to ebook chapters available through NYU Libraries.
 Readings & other materials will be listed here a few weeks in advance of the courses.

 For this course you will need to make some accounts and download some software.
-We will make use of AntConc, AntCorGen, VS Code (or other text editor), as well as a number of web-based tools.
-You will also be assigned access to RStudio Cloud within a few weeks.
-If you are familiar with RStudio and already have it downloaded, you can use it on your own machine.
+We will make use of VS Code (or other text editor), as well as a number of web-based tools.
+You will also be assigned access to Posit Cloud within a few weeks.
+If you are familiar with RStudio and already have it downloaded, you can download the notebooks and use them on your own machine.
 For beginners, I recommend the cloud based version.
 These resources are all at no cost to you.

 ---